SamuliLam/firestore-grafana-pipeline/docs/01_Functional_Specification.md

 # 1. Introduction

-The purpose of the application is to view sensor values and allow the user to add and remove sensors.
-Sensors are visualized on a map, and the data they produce is displayed using various metrics such as average and median.
-Graphs are also created from the data, making it easy to examine values collected over a selected time period.
-The product is a web-based application.
+The primary purpose of the application is to facilitate the monitoring of environmental projects by displaying time-series sensor data and comprehensive statistics.
+The platform serves two main user roles:

+Administrators: Can manage the system by adding, removing, and configuring sensors.
+This includes defining data mapping logic to ensure raw sensor inputs are correctly transformed into meaningful environmental metrics.

+Users/Researchers: Can monitor environmental conditions through dynamic visualizations.
+The system provides tools for analyzing trends, comparing variables, viewing statistical summaries (such as averages and medians), and examining historical data over custom time periods.

+The product is a web application hosted at envidata.metropolia.fi.

 # 2. Glossary